 CareSource vs. UnitedHealthcare (UHC)

-- CareSource and UnitedHealthcare (UHC) each offer Medicare Advantage plans, while CareSource also offers Medicaid plans in several states.
+- CareSource and UnitedHealthcare (UHC) each offer Medicare Advantage plans, and CareSource also offers Medicaid plans in several states.
 Use this review to compare CareSource vs. UHC to get an understanding of which insurance carrier may be right for your needs.

 CareSource and UnitedHealthcare (UHC) each serve Medicare and Medicaid recipients in select parts of the country.
 But while these two companies serve many of the same demographics, they each do it in their own way.*